Azure/aks-engine/docs/topics/windows-provisioning-scripts.md

 Before creating a new aks-engine release

 - Run [scripts/validate-windows-provisioning-scripts.sh](../../scripts/validate-windows-provisioning-scripts.sh) to verify the contents in the staging directory match the the contents of the zip used in default cluster deployments.
-- Perform a no-outbound-connections deployement to verify the zip used in default cluster deployments is cached on the Windows VHD.
+- Perform a no-outbound-connections deployment to verify the zip used in default cluster deployments is cached on the Windows VHD.